-- (i) the disclosure risks undermining the stability of the issuer or the financial system; - (ii) it is in the public interest to delay disclosure; - (iii) confidentiality is assured; - (iv) the FSMA consents to the delayed disclosure.
+- (i) the disclosure risks undermining the stability of the issuer or the financial system; - (ii) it is in the public interest to delay disclosure; - (iii) confidentiality is assured; - (iv) the FSMA is informed upfront about the delayed disclosure.

 3.3.4.
 Dialogue with shareholders and investors